geeofree/kalendaryo/README.md

 #### #getWeeksInMonth
 <pre>
-<b>type:</b> func(date?: Date | startingDayIndex?: Integer, startingDayIndex?: Integer): WeekArray: DayArray: { label: Integer, dateValue: Date }
+<b>type:</b> func(date?: Date, startingDayIndex?: Integer): WeekArray: DayArray: { label: Integer, dateValue: Date }
 </pre>

 Returns an array of each weeks for the month of the given date, each array of weeks contain an array of days for that week.
-You can invoke this in four ways:
+You can invoke this in three ways:

   * `getWeeksInMonth()` - Returns an array for the weeks in the month of the [`#date`](#date) state with the days starting at the value of [`#startWeekAt`](#startweekat) prop

   * `getWeeksInMonth(date)` - Returns an array for the weeks in the month of the given `date` argument, with the days starting at the value of [`#startWeekAt`](#startweekat) prop

-  * `getWeeksInMonth(startingDayIndex)` - Returns an array for the weeks in the month of the [`#date`](#date) state, with the days starting at the value of the given `startingDayIndex` argument

   * `getWeeksInMonth(date, startingDayIndex)` - Returns an array for the weeks in the given `date` argument, with the days starting at the value of the `startingDayIndex` argument